LucaCappelletti94/ucsc_genomes_downloader/README.rst

 Removing genome's cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To delete the cache of genome, including chromosomes
+To delete the cache of the genome, including chromosomes
 and metadata you can use the delete method:

 .. code:: python